How Secure is Your Superannuation?

 - Pension or Annuity to Income Dependants of the Member

 A Dependant for the purpose of a lump sum payment (note: a dependant for a pension, annuity or income stream is defined separately) is one of broadly 3 types of person:

-An Interdependent relationship means the person has close personal relationship to the member.
+An Interdependent relationship means the person has a close personal relationship with the member.
 Necessarily, the person must have lived with the member and one of them provides for financial support, or domestic support and personal care.

 - A person dependent on the member for financial support.
 This may include the member’s relatives who are financially dependent for support.

 - Children of the member of any age.
 This will include the children of the spouse, adopted children and ex-nuptial children;